Mikhail42/ImageWaveletProcessing/README.md

 1) Morlet (CWT2D);
 2) transformation, vessels consistent with a model (CWT2D);
 3) Daubechies (DWT2D).

 Created interface for easy addition of new discrete wavelet.

-Created interface for easy addition of new discrete wavelet.